Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 Allows to automatically generate and embed generative AI programming code within Dpdl using the ‘DpdlAINerd’ (DAN) Dpdl language plug-in

-Allows to scale computations on GPUs using the ‘Wgsl’ Dpdl language plug-in (WebGPU shading language)
+Allows to scale computations on GPUs using the ‘OpenCL’ and ‘Wgsl’ (WebGPU shading language) Dpdl language plug-in

 For more Info visit the official Dpdl-io repository on GitHub: